QuaintNeighborhood/LoadBalancer/README.md

 Timeouts are configured in the HttpClient.
 If a request to one server timeouts, the load balancer will route the request to another server until it is able to get a valid response.
+If all servers are slow, a response with an HTTP status code of 500 will be returned with an error message indicating that all backend servers are down.